How to set OKRs: A practical guide to setting Objectives and Key Results

 An Objective tells you where you’re heading

 The Objective in OKR is a qualitative description of what needs to be accomplished.
 They're high-level goals that multiple teams, if not the whole business, could work towards.
-An Objective should motivate and challenge the team.
+In essence, an Objective should motivate and challenge the team.
 Ideally stretching everyone.
 They need to be memorable, qualitative descriptions of what you want to achieve.
 They should be short, inspirational, and engaging.

 Key Results are a set of quantitative metrics that measure your progress towards the Objective.
-A proper Key Result needs to have a number.
+A proper Key Result must have a number.
 It could be time, percentage, revenue, binary, etc. Each Objective should have between 2 and 5 Key Results.

 How to set a great OKR